 It takes a break from the Mushroom Kingdom, in the process giving Mario a fresh lick of paint that sets it apart from all his other 2D outings.
 Witness the clear visual throughline from the original designs to NSMB in Super Mario Maker; World is the obvious outlier.
 Beyond that, it gave us Yoshi, the cape feather, that Cheese Bridge shortcut, and an intricate world map that was so much more than the courses it contained.
 Even beyond those 96 exits, it always felt like there were secrets you hadn’t quite managed to unearth.

-Recency bias?
-Maybe.
-But Odyssey doesn’t just feel fresh because it’s the newest Mario game; it’s because it’s the most wide-ranging of any of his adventures.
+The Nintendo Switch has given us some of the best games, including ones featuring the mustachioed man.
+Odyssey doesn't just feel fresh because it is the newest solo Mario adventure; it's because it is the most wide-ranging of any of his adventures.
 It builds upon the groundwork of 64 and Sunshine, refining the sandbox structure of the former and the augmented movement of the latter.
 And in spectral ally Cappy, he has a portable power-up that’s transformative in a literal sense: Mario might handle better than ever, but you’re constantly encouraged to leave him behind by taking control of his enemies.

 From caterpillars with concertina bodies that produce a musical wheeze as they stretch, to elastic-legged onions and birds whose beaks double as climbing pitons, they’re all a joy to inhabit.
 It’s a journey that caters to all tastes, too: athletic challenges are there for those looking to test their platforming prowess, while keen explorers can focus instead on probing a world’s knots and nooks to unlock the next.